 My love for Speech Pathology began when I taught my little sister to say her “R” sound when I was nine years old.
 “Just growl like a lion”.
 It continued when I became friends with a Deaf classmate in middle school.
 Of course I didn’t realize Speech Pathology was an actual profession until I had the opportunity to observe an SLP in a public school when I was in high school.
 After graduating with my undergraduate degree in Communication Disorders from the University of Northern Iowa, I completed my Master’s degree in Speech-Language Pathology from California State University, Northridge.
 Not only did I study the English language; but, have completed courses for American Sign Language and French.
-I practiced in Colorado Springs public schools for six years and have been in private clinics for the past two.
+I practiced in Colorado Springs public schools for six years and have been in private clinics for the past six.
 I love every moment of my profession as working to improve the communication of children brings so much joy to each day.
-When I am not helping your children with their speech and language, I am playing with our three-year-old daughter, Ella and one-year-old son, Jude.
-I also love the outdoors, especially hiking and running around our beautiful town of Colorado Springs!
+When I am not helping your children with their speech and language, I am playing with our seven-year-old daughter, Ella, five-year-old son, Jude, and three-year-old son, Eli.
+I also love the outdoors, especially hiking, and running around our beautiful town of Colorado Springs!

 Angie Jorde, M.S., CCC-SLP